arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Examples.md

     arangodump --output-directory "dump" --overwrite true

 _arangodump_ will by default connect to the *_system* database using the default endpoint.
-If you want to connect to a different database or a different endpoint, or use authentication, you can use the following command-line options:
+To override the endpoint, or specify a different user, use one of the following commandline parameters:

-- `--server.database <string>`: name of the database to connect to
 - `--server.endpoint <string>`: endpoint to connect to
 - `--server.username <string>`: username
 - `--server.password <string>`: password to use (omit this and you'll be prompted for the password)
 - `--server.authentication <bool>`: whether or not to use authentication

+If you want to connect to a different database or dump all databases you can additionaly use the following command-line options (please note that the specified user must have access to the databases):

+- `--all-databases true`: must have access to all databases, and not specify a database.
+- `--server.database <string>`: name of the database to connect to

 Here's an example of dumping data from a non-standard endpoint, using a dedicated [database name](../../Appendix/Glossary.md#database-name):